krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - The termination policy controls which instances to terminate first when a scale in event occurs.
 - __Termination protection__ prevents Auto Scaling from terminating the protected instances.
 - The __standby state__ is used to put an instance that's in the in-service state into the standby state for updating and troubleshooting.
+  - In the EC2 Console, go to the Auto Scaling Groups section.
+Select the Auto Scaling Group.
+For Simple Scaling policies, you can set the Cooldown directly in the scaling policy settings.
 - __Lifecycle hooks__ can be used to perform custom actions by pausing instances as the ASG launches or terminates them.
   - Use cases:
     - running scripts to download and install software after launching your instance.